 Here’s what you should know about the Ryonet Silver Press – aka the Riley Hopkins JR.

 The Ryonet Silver Press, designed and manufactured by Riley Hopkins but distributed by Ryonet, is a standard manual screen printing machine.
+It’s been renamed the Riley Hopkins 150.

 It’s a very basic screen printing press that is great for beginners.